WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 GitHub introduction
 ===================

-What is the most 3 important steps to produce a cuisine? the answer is collboration, collboration and collboration!
+What are the most 3 important steps to produce a cuisine? the answer is collboration, collboration and collboration!

 So, What is GitHub?